 You can run your queries in the PgAdmin tool for the Postgres database.
 To launch the query tool, right-click the database and select Query Tool.

 You can write your query in the query editor and execute it.
 Alternatively, you can navigate to Tools -> Query Tool.
 It gives the output in the Data Output tab, as shown below.
+If you need to learn more about query optimization navigate to this article.

 Create Server Groups